ast-hugger/fabulae/text/romulus-en.md

 “This place,” he said, “is more of a testament than a grave.
 Some have acted to ensure that history remains veiled in mystery.
 For the safety of the Roman people, the truth shall remain here, buried.”

+## Chapter VII: The Final Truth

+Early the next morning, with the first light of dawn, Crispus and I returned to Fabricius’s house.
+This time, Crispus looked resolute and determined; something in his mind drove him on, as if he was convinced we were already near the truth.
+We found Fabricius seated in the atrium, his expression calm but betraying a hint of anxiety he could barely hide.

+“Fabricius,” Crispus began in a cool tone, “we have come to learn the truth.
+Romulus… is dead.
+He lies hidden in the crypt beneath your house.
+Why do you insist on concealing the truth?”

+Fabricius’s face changed slightly, his eyes fixed intently on Crispus.
+"What are you saying, Crispus?" he replied coldly, but suddenly a flicker of fear crossed his face.
+"Who led you to the crypt?
+This is… impossible.
+There was no crime."

+Crispus had not yet responded when suddenly we heard a faint sound from the garden.
+Out of the shadows, a figure emerged—it was Valerius, pale but steadfast, who had been hiding in the darkness of the garden.
+He stepped toward us and gave Fabricius a nod of appeal.
+“The truth, Fabricius, must come to light at some point,” he said gravely.
+“Crispus already knows much.
+Nor do I believe he is the sort of man to deceive his fellow citizens.”

+Crispus and I watched Valerius in silence, and after a long pause, he revealed his heart to us.

+“Crispus,” Valerius said, “Romulus, while ruling our nation under the guise of a benevolent king, was amassing too much power for himself.
+Laws, policies, even the treasury he considered his own; our decrees were ignored, and the state—Rome itself—was coming under the feet of a single man.
+Who would defend our liberty, if not us?”

+Fabricius lowered his gaze, nodding slightly in affirmation, supporting Valerius’s words.
+“Romulus was not a king; he was bound to become a tyrant.
+If we had not removed him, he would have corrupted the republic—and all of Rome—beneath him.”

+Crispus stood silently for a moment, weighing what he had heard.
+Finally, turning to Valerius with a grave expression, he asked, “And the people?
+Do you realize how this truth would disturb them?”

+“Some must know, Crispus,” Valerius replied slowly, “but not the people.
+They want to believe in a divine fate.”

+Crispus then turned to me, his face calm but intent.
+Timidly, I asked him, “So, what are we to do?
+Reveal it or hide it?”

+Then Crispus solemnly replied, “This place—this house—shall be Romulus’s monument, as well as to what befell him.
+The truth of this affair, Flavius, would endanger everyone, serving only to spread unrest.
+For the city’s safety, we must preserve that silence forever.”